NexTechArchitect/FundMe-Contract/README.md

 ## 🛠 Makefile Commands

-Since the project includes a `Makefile`, you can skip long Foundry commands and use these shortcuts:

 * `make build` : Compile the project.
 * `make test` : Run the test suite.
 * `make deploy` : Deploy to the network specified in `.env`.